KevinNish/kevinnish.github.io/index.md

 [VDI Networks](http://www.vdinetworks.com).

-I'm currently working as a Jr. System Administrator for VDI Networks based out of Hamilton, Ontario.
-We are a North America wide Managed Service Provider specializing in VDI and cloud based services.
-I do everything from large scale Exchange and AD migrations,to building out custom environments to suit client needs.
-My main focus as of late has been revamping infrastructure to provide a scalable automated solution for future growth.
-I throughly enjoy creating process automation, writing infrastructre-as-code, and providing clients with a strategic partnership to leverage technology to grow their business.
+Results-driven Systems Administrator with proven success in design, implementation, and management of enterprise-class systems with strong experience in data-center operations across Windows and Linux platforms.
+Effectively plan, install, configure, and manage IT infrastructures to maintain high availability and optimized performance aligned with the organization’s goals and requirements.

-Outside of the office, I'm usually either building some kind of gadget with a RPI or ODROID, playing some video games with my friends, or playing my Martin 00-28.
+Outside of the office, I'm usually either building some kind of gadget with a RPI or ODROID, playing some video games with my friends, or playing my Martin 00-28

 ## [](#header-2)Key Projects

-Over the last few months I have been able to cut down on provisioning and on-boarding times for clients by 97% by automating a majority of our processes.
-From the start of a systems lifecycle all the way to a user accessing the environment for the first time would have originally taken most of the technicians ~180 minutes, this same process now takes roughly 5 minutes
+Will edit shortly